pibooth/pibooth/docs/config.rst

     # Orientation of the final image ('auto', 'portrait' or 'landscape')
     orientation = auto

-    # Effect applied to the captures (a list of quoted names can be given)
+    # Effect applied to the captures (list of quoted names accepted)
     effect = none

     # Main text displayed